 Different Types of KPIs – 4 Major Groups

 If you’re reading this article, you already know what a KPI is.
 You’re also familiar with lots of common KPIs.
 With those prerequisites under your belt, now you’ll learn how KPIs can be categorized, based on broad qualities they may share.
+To do this, we’ll share some different types of KPIs.

 This can be very helpful to you in determining which categories of KPIs to employ, and how, in driving performance improvements at your business.
 It can also score you major Sexy Geek Points at the next office party, when you pontificate from on high about the distinction between leading and lagging indicators.